ietf-wg-cellar/matroska-specification/iana.md

-To register a new Display Unit in this registry, one needs a Display Unit value, a description, a Change Controller (IETF or email of registrant), and an optional Reference to a document describing the Display Unit.
+To register a new Display Unit in this registry, one needs a Display Unit value, a description, a Change Controller (IETF or email of registrant), and a Reference to a document describing the Display Unit.

 The Display Units are to be allocated according to the "Specification Required" policy [@!RFC8126].